Rotorsoft/firebase-event-store/README.md

 firebase-event-store
 =========

-A basic event sourcing library using firestore to record aggregates, events, and documents (read model)
+A basic multi-tenant event sourcing library using firestore to record aggregates, events, and documents (read model)

 ## Installation